-The panel received a briefing note on the challenges arising from pending change to the Mental Capacity Act 2005 (MCA) in the form of the Liberty Protection Safeguards (LPS) as replacement for the Deprivation of Liberty Safeguards (DoLS) and equivalent Court of Protection (CoP) processes.
+The panel received a briefing note on the challenges arising from the pending change to the Mental Capacity Act 2005 (MCA) in the form of the Liberty Protection Safeguards (LPS) as replacement for the Deprivation of Liberty Safeguards (DoLS) and equivalent Court of Protection (CoP) processes.

-Ms Compton explained the change in the mental capacity act, the responsibility of the local authority, the NHS and partners in implementing the changes that were to take effect from March 2022.
+Ms Compton explained the change in the MCA, and the responsibility of the local authority, the NHS and partners in implementing the changes that were to take effect from March 2022.

-Members queried how long it took for the paperwork that was involved in a DoL.
+Members queried how long it took for the paperwork that was involved in a DoL case.
 Ms Compton confirmed that it would depend in the individual and whether they objected.

 A member queried if the cost to implement the changes would put additional pressure on the budget.
 Ms Compton confirmed that there would be some additional costs to meet, which may be partly offset by savings on court costs.
-The council was waiting to hear about the government's proposals and guidance in relation to the implementation then it would be clearer as to the financial implications.
+The council was waiting to hear about the government's proposals and guidance in relation to the implementation, then it would be clearer as to the financial implications.

-Members were concerned that the NHS and children services were starting the process from scratch because of the changes to the act and they were new to the DoLs process.
+Members were concerned that the NHS and children services were starting the process from scratch because of the changes to the act and they were new to the DoLS process.
 There was a concern that it was a lot to learn and implement within the timescale of March 2022.
 Ms Compton explained that adults' services within the council were familiar with the existing processes and were working on understanding the new system.
 The panel asked for reassurance that children's services, hospitals and the integrated care system had plans in place, how far down the line they were with the plans and would they be ready to implement the changes to the Act in time for the implementation in March 2022.
-As a result, the panel requested that officers from each area were invited to a future meeting to give them the reassurance and that a recommendation to the Children and Lifelong Learning Scrutiny panel that they were also reassured of the same process within children's services.
+As a result, it was agreed to follow this up at a future meeting with officers from each area.
+The panel recommended to the Children and Lifelong Learning Scrutiny Panel that it also be reassured of the same process within children's services.

-The panel recommended to Cabinet that it with the Humber Coast and Vale (HCV) integrated care system to highlight the existing local authority good practice in relation to the Mental Capacity Act and deprivation of liberty safeguards and that Cabinet sought assurance from HCV to a "one system approach" to the implementation of liberty protection safeguards to ensure that the responsible bodies had a consistent approach to training their workforce to deliver the new guidance.
-A single approach to recruitment of AMCPs, to ensure and an adequate supply of appropriate workers.
-A single approach to systems and data sharing, to ensure delays are avoided in placing people under the relevant safeguards.
-Members referred to the section 75 agreement and the panel recommended that Cabinet asks the HCV

-ICS to considered whether a section 75 agreement with one or more local authorities to lead the implementation of LPS would be an appropriate vehicle to achieve 1 and 2 above.
+The panel recommended to Cabinet that it engage with the Humber Coast and Vale (HCV) integrated care system (ICS) to highlight the existing local authority good practice in relation to the MCA and DoLS and that Cabinet seek assurance from HCV to a "one system approach" to the implementation of liberty protection safeguards to ensure that the responsible bodies had a consistent approach to training their workforce to deliver the new guidance.
+The panel suggested a single approach to recruitment of Approved Mental Capacity Professionals (AMCPs) to ensure an adequate supply of appropriate workers, and a single approach to systems and data sharing, to ensure delays were avoided in placing people under the relevant safeguards.
+Members referred to the section 75 agreement and the panel recommended that Cabinet asked the HCV ICS to consider whether a section 75 agreement with one or more local authorities to lead the implementation of LPS would be an appropriate way forward.